Peter King's Monday Morning QB: On Browns, Draft

 a.
 Story of the Week: A place in Hawaii got 50 inches of rain in 24 hours.
 Welcome to the future, by Heidi Chang of the Los Angeles Times.

 b.
-Crime Story of the Week: On a mass rapist and murderer in California, and how this accused cocky deviant was caught after decades on the lam, by the New York Times.
+Crime Story of the Week: On a mass rapist and murderer in California, and how this accused cocky deviant was caught after decades on the lam, by The New York Times.

 c.
 Man, the Celtics can shoot threes.